roueva/CPR_Assist/README.md

 _Overview - Project Description_

 The CPR Training Glove is a wearable device designed to assist in performing and training cardiopulmonary resuscitation (CPR) with accurate feedback.
 This project integrates hardware components with custom software to provide real-time guidance and performance evaluation during CPR.

 **Table of Contents**
-Overview
+Overview/
 Features
-Components
+Components/
 Hardware Connections
 Software Setup
 Usage Instructions